ignaciiodx/gravestones-modified/README.md

 ### License
 This project is licensed under the MIT License - same as the original mod.
 - Original Gravestones: Copyright (c) 2023 Pneumono_
-- Soulbound Gravestones enhancements: Copyright (c) 2025 IgnacioDX
+- Soulbound Gravestones: Copyright (c) 2025 IgnacioDX

 See the [LICENSE](LICENSE) file for full details.